 THE NEW CRITERION

-Christine Coulson spent 25 years writing for The Metropolitan Museum of Art and left the museum as Senior Writer in 2019.
+Christine Coulson spent 25 years writing for The Metropolitan Museum of Art, departing as Senior Writer in 2019.

-She started at The Met in 1991 as a summer intern in the European Paintings Department and returned in 1994 to start her first job at the museum after graduate school.
-During her tenure, she rose through the ranks of the museum, working in the Development Office, the Director’s Office, and the Department of European Sculpture and Decorative Arts.
+She started at The Met in 1991 as a summer intern in the European Paintings Department and returned in 1994 to start her first official job there after graduate school.
+During her tenure, she rose through the ranks, working in the Development Office, the Director’s Office, and the Department of European Sculpture and Decorative Arts.

 Instagram: @nyccoulson